ngqianzhe/NLB-Front-end-Project/README.md

 1. Open a terminal and navigate to the NLB folder.
 2. Type npm install and press enter.
 This will install all of the dependencies that are listed in the package.json file.

-## Running the development React Application
+## Running the Development Server of the React Application
 1. Open a terminal and navigate to the NLB folder.
 2. Type npm run dev and press enter.
 This will launch the development server and open your browser to a new tab with your React application running.